isb-cgc/readthedocs/docs/source/sections/Web-UI.rst

 ISB-CGC Web Interface
 *********************

-The documentation contained in this section is for the ISB-CGC web interface found `here <https://isb-cgc.appspot.com>`_.
+The documentation contained in this section is for the prototype `ISB-CGC web interface <https://isb-cgc.appspot.com>`_.

 Please understand that the currently deployed web-app is an early prototype and our developers are working on a complete overhaul.
 We encourage you to explore the TCGA data that we have made available :ref:`in_BigQuery` tables and to :ref:`contact-us`